BMW X5 vs Genesis GV80 Coupe

 Feature Showdown

-The BMW X5 features a 14.9-inch touchscreen, while the Genesis GV80 Coupe gets a 27-inch display.
+The BMW X5 features a 14.9-inch touchscreen paired with a 12.3-inch digital dash, while the Genesis GV80 Coupe gets a 14.5-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BMW X5 stands out with Harman Kardon audio that you will not find on the Genesis GV80 Coupe.
 The Genesis GV80 Coupe counters with Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.